 “I think the Dutch are quite encouraged by the UKRT.
-One of the [obstacles the Dutch Soy Coalition hit] was that, having dealt with and made fantastic progress on the soy they consume within the Netherlands, they, as a net exporter of soy, realized that, without the pull from markets like the UK and others asking for similar standards, could only go so far [on their responsible soy sourcing commitments].”
+One of the [obstacles the Dutch Soy Coalition hit] was that, having dealt with and made fantastic progress on the soy they consume within the Netherlands, as a net exporter of soy, they realized that, without the pull from markets like the UK and others asking for similar standards, they could only go so far [on their responsible soy sourcing commitments].”

 The UK Roundtable team has also met with their Chinese counterparts:

 “We were very keen to engage with the China Sustainable Soy Trade Platform.
 We had two or three meetings with them; we shared our goals, trying to make sure we can align our messaging.”

 In terms of the goals of the UK platform, he said the membership wanted to be action orientated, to take practical steps in the short-term: